 The region of Emilia-Romagna is large with a very varied landscape.
 It stretches from the beaches of Rimini in the east almost across the whole width of Italy.
 Emilia-Romagna is near the countryside, the mountains, the seaside and the famous centers in the north.
 A really good compromise.

 Liguria has a border with France in the west, close to the elegant resort of San Remo.
 It is only a few miles from the luxurious principality of Monaco.
 The spectacular hillsides of Cinque Terre are here.
 A narrow region, that more or less follows the coast round the top at Genoa and down to the exclusive resort of Portofino.
 In La Spezia, the English poets Lord Byron and Percy Shelley chose to live.
+Let’s discover the amazing landscape of Cinque Terre in our customized tour.

 Read also: Cinque terre – More than just five lands